usnistgov/RF_Sensor_Test_Harness/RF_Waveform_Player/README.txt

-3.3)	Stopping the RF Sensor Tester (Python Server, LabVIEW player)
-•	To stop the Python web server, select the running Python screen.
-Select “Ctrl + C”
-•	To stop the LabVIEW player right click on “v1”.
-Select “Stop”
+3.3)	Stopping the RF Sensor Tester (Python Server, LabVIEW player) â€¢	To stop the Python web server, select the running Python screen.
+Select â€œCtrl + Câ€ â€¢	To stop the LabVIEW player right click on â€œv1â€.
+Select â€œStopâ€

-3.4)	Customizing the waveform parameters (optional)
-•	The waveform.txt file included in the download uses the following convention:
+3.4)	Customizing the waveform parameters (optional) â€¢	The waveform.txt file included in the download uses the following convention:
 Path |waveform.dat, Center Frequency, Scale Factor, Waveform Gain
-•	The center frequency, scale factor and waveform gain located in the “WaveformBatch.bat” file will need to be changed accordingly and saved as a .bat file.
-•	The updated batch file can create a new waveform.txt file by double clicking “WaveformBatch.bat”.
-•	Repeat step 2a to play the updated waveforms.
+â€¢	The center frequency, scale factor and waveform gain located in the â€œWaveformBatch.batâ€ file will need to be changed accordingly and saved as a .bat file. â€¢	The updated batch file can create a new waveform.txt file by double clicking â€œWaveformBatch.batâ€. â€¢	Repeat step 2a to play the updated waveforms.

 3.5)	Configuring your spectrum analyzer (optional)
  The spectrum analyzer settings are controlled with Standard Commands for Programmable Instruments (SCPI) commands.
 The address for the VISA connection will need to be changed.
-•	To change the VISA address, go to the LabVIEW Project Explorer, expand the Dependencies tab.
+â€¢	To change the VISA address, go to the LabVIEW Project Explorer, expand the Dependencies tab.
-•	Locate and open the "SpectrumAnn SCPI commands.vi".
+â€¢	Locate and open the "SpectrumAnn SCPI commands.vi".
-•	Enter the VISA address for your instrument.
+â€¢	Enter the VISA address for your instrument.
-•	Expand the menu in the case structure to reveal the spectrum analyzer settings for the different waveforms.
+â€¢	Expand the menu in the case structure to reveal the spectrum analyzer settings for the different waveforms.

 If manual configurations are preferred, the "local" key on the spectrum analyzer will end the remote session.
 4. Usage